-- Top – I have two favorite styles of top.
+- Top – I have two favorite styles of tops.
 Both are basics that are very easy to mix and match.
 I wear Basic Camis a lot, mostly V-necks.
-They actually are the part of my wardrobe that is the most colorful.
+They are the part of my wardrobe that is the most colorful.
 Then my second favorites are Basic V-Necks.

-- Pants – Again I have a tie, but based on the accessories it gets easier.
-I have 1 pair of skinny jeans and 1 pair of flare legs that get a pretty decent amount of wear. ***Purge note: I only have 3 pairs of jeans because I realized I don’t wear pants a lot, and a few pairs of dress pants for as needed occasions.***
+- Pants – Again, I have a tie, but based on the accessories, it gets easier.
+I have one pair of skinny jeans and one pair of flare legs that get a pretty decent amount of wear. ***Purge note: I only have three pairs of jeans because I realized I don’t wear pants a lot and a few pairs of dress pants for as needed occasions.***

-- Skirts – I’m a mini skirt person and what’s great for me is that since I’m short (haven’t hit five feet yet), I can wear them in many situations.
+- Skirts – I’m a mini skirt person and what’s great for me is that since I’m short (I haven’t hit five feet yet), I can wear them in many situations.
 I have one mini pleated skirt that is just so versatile and fun.

-- Jackets – I spent a lot of time looking for the perfect jacket before actually throwing money at it.
-I love the look of leather I just don’t like the cruelty that goes into the mass production of it, so it took some time to find an alternative that was durable and that I could make fit every aspect of my wardrobe.
+- Jackets – I spent much time looking for the perfect jacket before actually throwing money at it.
+I love the look of leather; I don’t like the cruelty that goes into mass production, so it took some time to find an alternative that was durable and that I could make fit every aspect of my wardrobe.

-- Heels – Depending on the season have a favorite pair of black heels, and for when it’s cool-ish I have a pair cute faux suede boots.
+- Heels – Depending on the season, have a favorite pair of black heels, and for when it’s cool-ish, I have a pair of cute faux suede boots.